MelchizedekShah/MySetup/README.md

+Sure!
+Here's the revised README file with a note that the setup is only tested on Arch Linux:
 MySetup

 Welcome to the MySetup repository!
 This project contains various configuration files and scripts to set up and customize your development environment.
-Below you'll find instructions on how to get started, as well as a detailed guide on each component included in this repository.
-Introduction

-This repository is designed to help you quickly set up a personalized and efficient development environment.
-It includes configurations for various tools and applications such as Hypr, Kitty, Mako, Swaylock, Waybar, Wofi, and more.
-These tools are chosen for their flexibility, performance, and ease of use, making them ideal for both development and everyday use.
+Note: This setup has only been tested on Arch Linux.
 Getting Started

-To get started with setting up your environment using this repository, follow these steps:
+Follow these steps to set up your environment:

     Clone the Repository: